 It makes you wonder where she is going and what will happen, as well as the significance of the various objects and people around her.
 Like many great paintings, I could sit and marvel at this all day.

 My answer began and ended with me in the museum, and I described the painting within the frame of reference of my visit.
-I was able to describe my feelings, my ideas about the painting, rather than just describe the actual painting for a long time.
+I was able to describe my feelings and my ideas about the painting, rather than just describe the actual painting for a long time.
 This can be difficult.
 Even a native speaker like myself might struggle because we cannot remember exactly what the painting looked like.

 This makes your speech more natural as well as giving it logical development and makes it more engaging for the reader.